jesperberth/automationclass/lab08/lab8.md

 Create a copy of 01_azure.yml -> 01_azure_tower.yml

-Change the variable user: - We already have a Resource Group called Webserver_userx so you need to change it
+Change the variable user: - it should be your initials as we copied your working playbook from previous lab

 to __your initials eg. "jesbe"__